sindresorhus/find-up/readme.md

 ### findUpMultiple(name, options?)
 ### findUpMultiple(matcher, options?)

-Returns a `Promise` for either the array of paths or `undefined` if it couldn't be found.
+Returns a `Promise` for either the array of paths or an empty array if it couldn't be found.

 ### findUpMultiple([...name], options?)

-Returns a `Promise` for either an array of the first paths found (by respecting the order of the array) or `undefined` if none could be found.
+Returns a `Promise` for either an array of the first paths found (by respecting the order of the array) or an empty array if none could be found.

 ### findUpSync(name, options?)
 ### findUpSync(matcher, options?)